gregmajor/gregmajor.github.io/_posts/2015-09-03-basic-security.markdown

 # Overview

 Let's face it, most of us don't put enough emphasis on day-to-day online privacy and security.
 We're just happy when we have a decent wireless connection and our favorite browser with all the bells and whistles.
 The unfortunate truth, however, is that we're living in a world where personal privacy and online security are serious concerns.
 The trouble is that most people don't know where to begin.
-Since you seem like a nice person so I'm going to suggest a few things you can do to make your online world just a bit safer.
+Here are a few things you can do to make your online travels just a little bit (or a whole lot) safer.

-NOTE: These aren't in any particular order.
-I employ some combination of all of these every day.
+These tips aren't in any particular order.
+I employ some combination of each of these every day.
 I've tried to keep each one brief so that you can read them all and decide what you feel like is important.

 ## Disable Discovery and Sharing